framps/raspiBackup/extensions_userprovided/README.md

 Credits to [DesertRider](https://github.com/DesertRider/)

 ## raspiBackup_docker

 A pre and post script that stops all running docker-container gracefully and starts them again after backup is finished.

 Povided by [Springjunky](https://github.com/Springjunky)

+## raspiBackupDiscordWrapper.sh

+A wrapper script which should be an extension but because of some missing support for extensions in raspiBackup (will be available in nbext release) it's provided as a wrapper script.

+raspiBackupDiscordWrapper supports to write raspiBackup success/failure notifications in Discord.